vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.md

 Collecting analytics on workshops
 ---------------------------------

 To collect analytics data on usage of workshops, you can supply a webhook URL.
-When this is supplied, events will be posted to the webhook URL for events such as workshops being started, pages of a workshop being viewed, expiration of a workshop, completion of a workshop, termination of a workshop and selected actions.
+When this is supplied, events will be posted to the webhook URL for events such as workshop environments being created, workshop sessions being created and allocated to users, pages of a workshop being viewed, expiration of a workshop session, completion of a workshop session, termination of a workshop session, termination of a workshop environment and clicking on designated actions.

 ```yaml
 apiVersion: training.eduk8s.io/v1alpha1